souriya777/spotify-mobile-svelte/README.md

 💰💰💰 `nb commit feat() : 1/5`

-- feat(playlist): can add song to playlist
+- feat(playlist): can add song to ANY playlist
 - feat(playlist): can re-order song
 - feat(song): can liked a song
 - feat(browse): can see album detail

 - manage back in browser